-As of March 31, 2021, 63.5% (572) of our full-time employees are women, and 46.5% (107) of our managers are female.
+As of March 31, 2022, women account for 62.2% (558) of our full-time employees, 47.1% (112) of our managers, and 25.3% (21) of our senior managers.
 We will continue to strive to promote women in our Company.

 Our efforts to promote the active workplace participation of women has had an impact on the corporate behavior of other listed companies have been recognized.
 In FY Mar/2015 we received a Corporate Behavior Award sponsored by the Tokyo Stock Exchange.
 In addition, we were selected by the Cabinet Office to be the FY Mar/2016 company taking the lead in the promotion women's participation and advancement in the workplace, and we received a Cabinet Office Minister of State for Special Missions (Gender Equality) Commendation In October 2016 we became certified as a Kanagawa Prefecture Child and Child Care Support Promotion Company.